eFrane/vuex-json-api/docs/usage/README.md

 Modules are auto-configured to have just the right set of mutations, actions and getters.
 Generated modules always manage their own loading state, so you don't have to worry about that.
-They also know as much as possible about communicating with your backend, leaving free to worry about less boring things like creating awesome user experiences.
+They also know as much as possible about communicating with your backend, leaving you free to worry about less boring things like creating awesome user experiences.

 ### State